(This is an unofficial Go FAQ. The official one is here.)

 In Go, values of a slice type can be converted to another slice type

-mechanisms only if the two slice types
+without using the unsafe mechanisms only if the two slice types

 share the same underlying type.